Richard James Burgess

 Richard James Burgess MBE (born 29 June 1949) is an English musician, singer, songwriter, record producer, composer, author, manager, marketer and inventor.

 Burgess's music career spans more than 50 years.
 He came to prominence in the early 1980s as co-founder and co-lead singer of the synthpop band Landscape, which released a top-5 hit in 1981 with the single "Einstein a Go-Go".
 Burgess is one of the main composers of Landscape's music, and made major musical and lyrical contributions to the band's songs.
-After the band's break-up, he pursued a brief, moderately successful solo career releasing one mini-album, Richard James Burgess in 1984.
+After the band's break-up he pursued a brief solo career releasing one mini-album, Richard James Burgess in 1984.

 He launched his career as a producer with Spandau Ballet's debut UK hit "To Cut a Long Story Short", the first commercial success for the hitherto underground New Romantic movement.

 Burgess currently serves as the President and CEO of A2IM: American Association of Independent Music.

 Early years

 Richard James Burgess was born in London, England, and his family emigrated to Christchurch, New Zealand, in 1959.
-He showed an early interest in music, especially drums, and bought his first drum set at the age of 14.
-As a drummer, he gained experience in local bands including Fred Henry, Orange, Easy Street, The Lordships and Barry Saunders.
+He showed an early interest in music, especially drums, and bought his first drumkit at the age of 14.
+As a drummer, he gained experience in local bands including Fred Henry, Orange, The Lordships and Barry Saunders.
 Burgess also showed an early interest in recording production, buying a portable Tandberg tape recorder when he was 16 to make amateur recordings.

 Burgess studied electronics at college before turning to studies in music.
-In 1972, he left New Zealand to attend Berklee College of Music in Boston, and in 1973 moved back to London to study at the Guildhall School of Music and Drama.
+In 1972, he left New Zealand to study with Alan Dawson at the Berklee College of Music in Boston, and in 1973 moved back to London to study at the Guildhall School of Music and Drama.
 He holds a PhD in musicology from the University of Glamorgan (now the University of South Wales).